premkumarrtech/CurrencyConversion/README.md

 2) Go to the folder \CurrencyConversion using cmd.exe

-3) Execute the command - # mvn test clean
+3) Execute the command - mvn test clean

-3A) execution will starts in chrome
+   * Execution will starts in chrome

-4) Execution Reports in form of Extent HTML report in the folder - \CurrencyConversion\TestReport
+4) Execution Reports is in form of Extent HTML report in the folder - \CurrencyConversion\TestReport

 5) Also, Allure report available in the folder - \CurrencyConversion\allure-results
-    * To View Allure HTML Report - Open the \CurrencyConversion in cmd.exe
+    * To view Allure HTML report - Open the \CurrencyConversion folder in cmd.exe
     * And, execute the cmd allure serve

 6) Note, CurrencyConversion\src\main\resources contains below specs